Dear Dead Delilah: Plot

 Several days later, Alonzo and Luddy celebrate their receiving the money which will allow them to open a home for unwanted children, something they both had dreamed of doing.

 Cast

+Production

+The film was shot on location in Nashville, Tennessee in the fall of 1970.

+Release

+Dear Dead Delilah premiered in Nashville, Tennessee on May 5, 1972.
+The Motion Picture Association of America (MPAA) originally gave the film an X rating due to its graphic violence, though this rating was reduced to an R-rating following an appeal.

+Home media

+Vinegar Syndrome released Dear Dead Delilah on Blu-ray and DVD in 2018.

 Critical reception

 TV Guide dismissed it as "Really, really lame"; and Fantastic Movie Musings and Ramblings noted, "this one is for axe murder completists only."